SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

         <#statements to execute if both conditions are false#>
     }

-The value of any conditional expression in an if statement must be of type ``Bool``, and therefore must evaluate to either ``true`` or ``false``.
+The value of any conditional expression in an if statement must be of type ``Bool`` and therefore must evaluate to either ``true`` or ``false``.

 ..
 TODO: Should we promote this last sentence (here and elsewhere) higher up in the chapter?